Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Materials and methods

-Once $L$ and $D$ are appropriately configured, the next step is to adjust the wavelength of the projected fringe pattern.
-To determine the optimal wavelength, a sensitivity analysis was conducted using a 3D-printed pyramidal object.
-Since the study focuses on capillary flows with typical heights between 0.4 and $4\ \rm{mm}$, the pyramid was designed with a comparable height field, reaching $4.1\ \rm{mm}$ at its peak.
-With $L$ and $D$ held constant during this analysis, varying the projected wavelength $\lambda_0$ (in mm) directly translates to changes in the encoded wavelength of the projected image, $\lambda_0^{enc}$ (in pixels).
+Once $L$ and $D$ are appropriately determined through the procedure explained in section \ref{subsec2.3.2}, the next step is to adjust the wavelength of the projected fringe pattern.
+To determine the optimal wavelength for the present study, a sensitivity analysis was conducted using a 3D-printed pyramidal object.
+Since this study focuses on capillary flows, with typical heights between 0.4 and $4\ \rm{mm}$, the pyramid was designed with a comparable height field, reaching $4.1\ \rm{mm}$ at its peak.
+With $L$ and $D$ held constant, varying the projected wavelength $\lambda_0$ (in mm) directly translates to changes in the encoded wavelength of the projected image, $\lambda_0^{enc}$ (in pixels).
 Therefore, all results are presented as a function of $\lambda_0^{enc}$ instead of $\lambda_0$.

-A typical reconstruction of the pyramid using the ST-PSP method for a case where $\lambda_0^{enc}=10.8\ \rm{pix}$ ($\lambda_0=1.51\ \rm{mm}$) is presented in Figure \ref{fig_etude_lambda}(a) in terms of the experimental height map $h^{exp}$.
-When comparing this reconstruction with the real height profile of the object, we use the following definition for the normalized error $\varepsilon$:
+A typical reconstruction of the pyramid using the ST-PSP method is shown in Figure \ref{fig_etude_lambda}(a).
+This reconstruction corresponds to a case where $\lambda_0^{enc}~=~10.8~\rm{px}$ on the encoded 4K image, which corresponds to $\lambda_0=1.51~ \rm{mm}$ on the reference plane.
+The results are represented by the experimental height map $h^{exp}$.
+To assess the accuracy of this reconstruction relative to the actual height profile of the object, the normalized error $\varepsilon$ is defined as follows: